IT-LAB-UAI/Documentation/Cisco/README.md

  dns-server 8.8.8.8
 ```

-Once all VLANs are defined and DHCP is set, you can proceed with configuring the trunk and subinterfaces as shown in the previous step.
+Once all VLANs are defined and DHCP is set, y🔒 **Explanation of Access-Lists**ou can proceed with configuring the trunk and subinterfaces as shown in the previous step.

 ## 🔌 Configuring Interfaces: External (DHCP) and Internal (Trunk)